Category Archives: Fashion

 GOSSIP.
 (1904, September 16).
 The Colac Herald (Vic. : 1875 – 1918), p.
 7. Retrieved November 25, 2012, from http://nla.gov.au/nla.news-article89708376

 A lady’s blouse from 1909.
 Patterns were available by mail order from M.Thorp & Co. of Collins Street, Melbourne.
-Horsham ladies could get the same look as those from the city.
+Horsham ladies could get the same look like those from the city.

 LADY’S BLOUSE.
 (1909, October 22).
 The Horsham Times (Vic. : 1882 – 1954), p.
 6. Retrieved November 25, 2012, from http://nla.gov.au/nla.news-article72962676